nexusformat/definitions/dev_tools/nyaml2nxdl/README.md

 **Special keywords**: Several keywords can be used as childs of groups, fields, and attributes to specify the members of these.
 Groups, fields and attributes are nodes of the XML tree.
 * **doc**: A human-readable description/docstring
-* **exists** Options are recommended, required, [min, 1, max, infty] numbers like here 1 can be replaced by any uint, or infty to indicate no restriction on how frequently the entry can occur inside the NXDL schema at the same hierarchy level.
+* **exists** Options are recommended, required, [min, 1, max, `infty`] numbers like here 1 can be replaced by any `uint` (unsigned integer), or `infty` to indicate no restriction on how frequently the entry can occur inside the NXDL schema at the same hierarchy level.
 * **link** Define links between nodes.
 * **units** A statement introducing NeXus-compliant NXDL units arguments, like NX_VOLTAGE
 * **dimensions** Details which dimensional arrays to expect